<

 • Pakistani guide pool smaller than Nepali Sherpa pool

-• Program details vary significantly by configuration
+• Program details vary by configuration

 09